White Oleander (film): Plot

-Astrid tells Ingrid of Claire's death, and that she was returned to Mac.
-Blaming her for the suicide, Astrid announces she won't visit again.
-In Mac, Paul tells Astrid that as he turns 18 soon he will move to New York.
-He asks her to join him but she coldly refuses.
+Astrid tells Ingrid of Claire's death, and that she was returned to MAC.
+Blaming Ingrid for the suicide, Astrid announces she will not visit again.
+Now back at MAC, Paul tells Astrid that as he turns 18 soon, he will move to New York.
+He asks her to join him, but she coldly refuses.
 Astrid passes up good foster parent candidates for Russian immigrant Rena Gruschenka, who uses kids as laborers for her flea market business.
-With Rena, she becomes colder and colder with her outward appearance, matching her inside demeanor.
-Her mother's attorney Susan Vallares, charmed by her mother approaches Astrid, offering anything she wants in exchange for lying for her in court, as her mother has benefactors.

-As Astrid refuses, Rena tells her she's stupid to turn down money.
-Rena offers to make her an equal partner in her business, saying she has nowhere better to go.
-When she balks at the idea, Rena tells her to use her mother like her mother wants to use her.
+With Rena, she becomes more cold and matches her outward appearance with her inside demeanor.
+Her mother's attorney, Susan Vallares, already under Ingrid's spell, approaches Astrid, offering anything she wants in exchange for lying for her mother in court.
+Astrid refuses, but Rena tells her she's stupid to turn down money.
+Rena offers to make her an equal partner in her business, saying she has nowhere better to go but Astrid balks at the idea.

 Astrid surprises Ingrid one final time in prison.
-Now she has black hair, harsh makeup, and dark clothes.
+Her appearance has changed dramatically.
 In control over her mother for once, Astrid demands answers about her past in exchange for testifying that Barry committed suicide.
-She hammers her with questions about Barry, her father, Claire, and Annie, whom Astrid vaguely recalls from her toddler years.
+She hammers her mom with questions about Barry, her father, Claire, and a woman named Annie, whom Astrid vaguely recalls from her toddler years.
+Astrid seeks letters from Paul at a local comic book shop.

-Annie was a neighbor who kept Astrid for over a year while Ingrid went wild.
-Astrid's father came looking for her when she was 8, but she turned him away.
-Devastated by these revelations, Ingrid claims she would undo all she has done.
-Although Astrid begs her to not make her testify, she refuses.

-Astrid seeks letters from Paul from a comic book shop.
 He soon shows up in LA and they renew their relationship.
-He accompanies her to her mother's trial as she waits to testify.
-The courtroom empties and she goes to see what happened.
+He accompanies Astrid to her mother's trial as she awaits her time to testify.
+The courtroom empties early, and she goes to see what happened.
 Susan explains that Ingrid instructed her to not include Astrid's testimony.
 Ingrid and Astrid stare at one another as she is led away.
 Gutted, Astrid watches as her mother is taken back to prison.
 Paul asks what happened, and she says her mother finally let her go.

-Two years later, a blond-again Astrid lives in NYC with Paul, tending to her art: dioramas in suitcases depicting her life up to that point.
+Two years later, a blonde-again Astrid lives in NYC with Paul, tending to her art: dioramas in suitcases depicting her life up to that point.
 As she passes them, she closes each stating she will never visit the horrors they contain again.
 Pausing at the final one depicting Ingrid, Astrid reflects that although flawed, she knows her mother loves her.